SilverHalf/mount-balrior/decima/strategy.md

 </label>

 After the Fluxlances and Thunders, the two healers can open their portals to get everyone back to Decima.
 The ranged group should be ported outside the cage, while the melee group should be ported into the cage.

+{: .note}
+Some experienced squads will portal both subgroups into Decima's cage.
+This is usually a small DPS increase for the ranged group, but requires more careful positioning.

 ---